Priming bias versus post-treatment bias in experimental designs: Motivating Example

 \section{Motivating Example}

 We illustrate the trade-off between the pre- and post-treatment measurement of a moderator using a survey experiment conducted by \cite{horowitz2020can}.
-In this study, the authors investigate whether politicians can use land-based grievances to increase their electoral support in Kenya's Rift Valley.
-Participants were randomly assigned to one of three treatment conditions.
-In the ``control'' condition, participants heard a generic campaign speech with no direct reference to the land issue.
-In the first treatment condition (T1), the candidate additionally states that the land issue is their top priority.
-In the second treatment condition (T2), the researchers added another sentence to the speech in which the candidate references an ethnic grievance, blaming ``migrants and land grabbers''.
-To preserve statistical power, we collapse the distinction between the conditions T1 and T2 and focus on the effect of a speech referencing the land issue (either T1 or T2) versus not (the ``control'' speech).
-The outcome is the participant's reported likelihood of supporting the candidate, measured on a 5-point Likert scale.\footnote{We dichotomize the outcome (likely to support the candidate vs. not) to apply our proposed methods.}
+This study investigates the effectiveness of land-based appeals to increase a politician's electoral support in Kenya's Rift Valley.
+We focus on two randomly assigned conditions: a control condition in which participants heard a generic campaign speech with no direct reference to the land issue, and a treatment condition that additionally referenced the land issue.\footnote{To preserve statistical power, we focus on a treatment group that combines two conditions: one stating the land issues is their top priority and one that additionally reference an ethnic grievance.} The outcome is the participant's reported likelihood of supporting the candidate, which we dichotomize (likely to support the candidate vs. not) to illustrate our proposed methods.

 One of the main hypotheses tested by \cite{horowitz2020can} is whether individuals who are personally experiencing land insecurity are more responsive to land-based appeals by politicians.
-While the evidence from the full sample is inconclusive, among respondents belonging to the ``insider'' ethnic group (Kalenjins), there is a positive and statistically significant interaction between the treatment conditions (T1 and T2) and a dummy variable for land insecurity, in line with the authors' expectations (with the outcome on a 5-point numeric scale, $\hat{\beta}_{T1:LI} = 1.77$, $p = 0.01$; $\hat{\beta}_{T2:LI} = 1.71$, $p = 0.005$).
+While the evidence from the full sample is inconclusive, among respondents belonging to the ``insider'' ethnic group (Kalenjins), there is a positive and statistically significant interaction between the treatment condition and a dummy variable for land insecurity, in line with the authors' expectations.

-Both priming bias and post-treatment bias could be a concern in this context.
-Asking respondents to evaluate their land security \textit{before} treatment may raise the salience of the land issue and thus attenuate any treatment effect of hearing a land-based appeal by a politician, which is a form of priming bias.
-Conversely, if the experiment asks respondents about land security \textit{after} treatment, then their responses may be affected by the content of the speech,\footnote{Respondents were asked to rate the security of their land rights as not secure, somewhat secure, or very secure.
-The authors define land insecurity as corresponding to ``not secure''.} yielding a post-treatment bias.
+Both types of bias could be of concern in this context, as land insecurity is measured by asking respondents to rate the security of their land rights.
+Asking this question \textit{before} treatment may raise the salience of the land issue and thus attenuate any treatment effect of hearing a land-based appeal by a politician, a form of priming bias.
+Conversely, if the experimenter asks respondents about land security \textit{after} treatment, then their responses may be affected by the content of the speech, yielding post-treatment bias.